djthorpe/go-pico/doc/HELLOWORLD.md

 picotool load -x build/helloworld.uf2
 ```

-Next, you can read about how each module works:
+Although there is no console output, you can install a serial terminal program such as `minicom` to see console output for other examples.
+Next, you can read about how to use each module:

   * Pulse Width Modulation [PWM](PWM.md)
   * General Purpose IO [GPIO](GPIO.md)
+  * Analog to Digital Converter [ADC](ADC.md)